Philippines: Independence (1946–present)

-The June 1991 eruption of Mount Pinatubo was the second-largest terrestrial eruption of the 20th century.

 Geography

 The Philippines is generally mountainous.
 Uplands make up 65 percent of the Philippines's land area.

 The Philippines is an archipelago of approximately 7,641 islands, covering a total area (including inland bodies of water) of about 300000 km2.
 (Note: The actual area of the Philippines is 343448 km2 according to some sources.)
 Stretching 1850 km north to south, from the South China Sea to the Celebes Sea, the Philippines is bordered by the Philippine Sea to the east, and the Sulu Sea to the southwest.
+The Luzon Strait is the most economical (quickest) traffic node for shipping between the Americas and Asia.

+It is also a critical junction of Asia-Pacific-Americas undersea communication cables.
 The country's 11 largest islands are Luzon, Mindanao, Samar, Negros, Palawan, Panay, Mindoro, Leyte, Cebu, Bohol and Masbate, about 95 percent of its total land area.
 The Philippines' coastline measures 36289 km, the world's fifth-longest, and the country's exclusive economic zone covers 2263816 km².

 Its highest mountain is Mount Apo on Mindanao, with an altitude of 2954 m above sea level.
 The Philippines' longest river is the Cagayan River in northern Luzon, which flows for about 520 km.
 Manila Bay, on which is the capital city of Manila, is connected to Laguna de Bay (the country's largest lake) by the Pasig River.

 On the western fringes of the Pacific Ring of Fire, the Philippines has frequent seismic and volcanic activity.
 The region is seismically active, and has been constructed by plates converging towards each other from multiple directions.
 About five earthquakes are recorded daily, although most are too weak to be felt.
 The last major earthquakes were in 1976 in the Moro Gulf and in 1990 on Luzon.
 The Philippines has 23 active volcanoes; of them, Mayon, Taal, Canlaon, and Bulusan have the largest number of recorded eruptions.

 The country has valuable mineral deposits as a result of its complex geologic structure and high level of seismic activity.
 It is thought to have the world's second-largest gold deposits (after South Africa), large copper deposits, and the world's largest deposits of palladium.
 The country's gold production in 2015 is 21 metric tonnes.
 Other minerals include chromium, nickel, molybdenum, platinum, and zinc.
 However, poor management and law enforcement, opposition from indigenous communities, and past environmental damage have left these resources largely untapped.